js-collection/xhr-perfect-model/README.md

     </script>
   ```

-- use asset to call the class for talk with your api walkie talkie like this:
+- _XHR CLASSIC:_ use asset to call the class for talk with your api walkie talkie like this:

   ```js
   // set endpoint target profile (it's a demo)